-Today, the permanent facilities of FCCJ include five campuses, a central administration building and a maritime training center.
-In addition, classes are held at more than 200 off-campus centers, assuring accessibility for students throughout Northeast Florida.
+Today, the permanent facilities of FCCJ include four campuses, a central administration building, a maritime training location and two college centers.
+In addition, classes are held at more than 100 off-campus centers, assuring accessibility for students throughout Northeast Florida.

-In 1988-89, approximately 30,000 students enrolled in FCCJ's college credit courses, and nearly twice that many took advantage of continuing education offerings.
-The average age of our college credit students is 29; the average age of our continuing education students is 36.
+In 1990-91, more than 30,000 students enrolled in FCCJ's college credit courses, and nearly twice that many took advantage of continuing education offerings.
+The average age of our college credit students is 28; the average age of our continuing education students is 35.

-Students who receive an Associate in Arts (A.A.) degree at FCCJ are readily accepted at any state university in Florida.
+Students who receive an associate in arts (A.A.) degree at FCCJ are readily accepted at any state university in Florida.
 Recent studies have shown that FCCJ graduates rank among the top transfer students from the state's community colleges.

-The College offers Associate in Science (A.S.) degree programs for in-depth training in 43 fields to prepare students for employment after two years of study.
+The College offers associate in science (A.S.) degree programs for in-depth training in more than 40 fields to prepare students for employment after two years of study.
 In addition, students may choose to enroll in certificate programs or take classes for self-enrichment.

-In the area of adult education, the College offers adult

-basic education and courses leading to the high school diploma or the GED diploma at all campuses and at many off-campus locations.
+In the area of adult education, the College offers adult basic education and courses leading to the high school diploma or the GED diploma at all campuses and at many off-campus locations.

 FCCJ has approximately 2,500 employees, including approximately 1,500 faculty members, and among those more than 1,100 adjuncts.
-Of the full-time faculty, 90 percent have their master's degree or higher, and 23 percent have a doctorate.
+Of the full-time faculty, nearly 90 percent have their master's degree or higher; 22 percent have a doctorate.